 Remember that whole “time is of the essence” thing?
 It’s obvious to say, but the fastest way to address an emergency is typically by dispatching the nearest technician.
 For field service companies that lack a cloud-based software solution, that might include using a radio or a telephone to ask each technician for their respective location.
 But, in a real emergency, you may not have that kind of time to waste.

 On the contrary, cloud-based field service software usually works in lockstep with mobile devices carried by technicians in the field.
-Those devices are embedded with GPS functionality that provides dispatchers in the office with the exact location of technicians in real-time.
-In the event of an emergency, a dispatcher can quickly and easily scan technicians’ locations and communicate with the technician who can get to the job the fastest.
+Those devices are embedded with GPS functionality.
+This provides dispatchers in the office with the exact location of technicians in real-time.
+In an emergency, a dispatcher can quickly and easily scan technicians’ locations and assign the closest qualified personnel.

 In the old days, the only information a technician had at their disposal was on their clipboard.
 The problem is that papers become ripped, wet or lost, and sloppy handwriting can cause errors.
 Plus, a true emergency means there’s no time to plan, so that clipboard is likely to be empty.
 That means the technician is going into an emergency with little to no information to rely on.